NVIDIA/framework-reproducibility/README.md

 # build your graph and train it
 ```

-Tensorflow can be easily installed as follows:
+Tensorflow with GPU support can be installed as follows:

 ```
 pip install tensorflow-gpu=1.14.0